Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 NOTE: not all invalid values are outliers and can go unnoticed if they are not specifically looked out for.
 This is the case with data inconsistencies (e.g. category:child, birth date:01/01/1980 is clearly wrong).
 For this reason there needs to be a set of rules and checks, often written by expert analysts, to catch them.

 #### Standardizing data
-In order to avoid bias we need to scale all values of the different variables on a similar scale (z-score, min/max standardization)
+In order to avoid bias we need to scale all values of the different variables on a similar scale (z-score, min/max standardization).

 #### Categorization
 Transform all the features to make them comparable: